 Echelman leads a design team that spans the globe and includes aeronautical and mechanical engineers, lighting designers, computer scientists, landscape architects and fabricators.
 Her studio designs projects according to the climate and intended lifespan for each site and context to ensure the longevity of the piece.

-Suspended in the air above Gay and High, the intersection of arts and culture in Columbus, Current will be a grand bookend for the burgeoning Gay Street District.
+Suspended in the air above Gay and High, the intersection of arts and culture in Columbus, Current is a grand bookend for the burgeoning Gay Street District.
 Anchored to the east by the Columbus Museum of Art and Columbus College for Art and Design, its location is intended to be inclusive and accessible, directly above a space we all share: the street.

 Rooted in Columbus’ history, The title Current holds dual meaning, alluding to both river current and electric current of the iconic lighted archways, visualizing a flow of energy.
 Echelman’s colors transition gradually from red to blue, leading visitors from the red bricks of the city’s earliest buildings to its vibrant riverfront park.
-Inspired by the lighted archways that once traversed High Street, the structure will be oriented east to west, connecting the city’s urban street grid with its river waterfront.
+Inspired by the lighted archways that once traversed High Street, the structure is oriented east to west, connecting the city’s urban street grid with its river waterfront.

 A concern for wildlife safety is integral to Janet Echelman’s design and planning process.
 No bird or creature has ever been harmed in Janet’s works, of which she has more than 50 around the world.
 Studio Echelman consulted with a bio-engineering firm which determined that the qualities of Echelman’s pieces make them safe for birds and wildlife.
 The net openings are similar to naturally occurring vines and thickets often found in forests, and birds are well adapted to avoid these.